joomengine/jcb-documentation/060-The-custom-dashboard-option-in-JCB.md

 [00:02:41](https://www.youtube.com/watch?v=tU7TeYn1Djo&t=00h02m41s)

-Let’s open the well-known **Hello World component** in JCB as an example.
+Let's open the well-known **Hello World component** in JCB as an example.

 1. Go to **Components → Hello World** in Joomla.
-2. You’ll see the default dashboard layout.
+2. You'll see the default dashboard layout.
-3. We’ll now remove or replace this dashboard.
+3. We'll now remove or replace this dashboard.

 ---